FlashSinkhorn: IO-Aware Entropic Optimal Transport on GPU: Experiments

 \section{Experiments}

 We evaluate FlashSinkhorn across three dimensions: computational speed, memory efficiency, and scalability.
 Our experiments span synthetic benchmarks of kernel performance comparing against GeomLoss and OTT-JAX, and two downstream tasks: (1) \textbf{OTDD} for computing distances between labeled datasets, and (2) \textbf{OT-based shuffled regression}, where our streaming HVP enables saddle detection and Newton acceleration.
+These experiments isolate the four main ingredients of FlashSinkhorn: the attention-style LSE reformulation (Proposition~\ref{prop:sinkhorn-attn-lse}), the fused forward kernel (\Cref{tab:ncu,tab:ncu_full_fwd,tab:ncu_per_kernel}), the streamed transport/backward operator (\Cref{fig:synthetic} forward+backward panels), and the streamed HVP (\Cref{fig:synthetic} HVP panels).